EU Licensed4.8/5

 Frequently Asked Questions

-Why must I not stop ropinirol suddenly?
+Can I stop ropinirole suddenly?

-Does ropinirol interact with any antibiotics?
+Does ropinirole interact with other medications?

 Dr. Ross Elledge